China investigates top work safety regulator after Tianjin blasts

 The Xinhua news agency said the company worked with hazardous chemicals throughout that period, citing an unidentified company official.

-Yang's agency, the State Administration of Work Safety, said on its website that in 2012 he signed a directive allowing companies to function without a licence to operate dangerous chemicals as long as they had a licence governing port operations.
+Yang's agency, the State Administration of Work Safety, said on its website that in 2012 he signed a directive allowing companies to function without a license to operate dangerous chemicals as long as they had a license governing port operations.

 Yang, who was vice mayor of Tianjin, a city of 15 million people until 2012, was not available for comment.